nwchemgit/nwchem-wiki/Gaussian-Basis-AIMD.md

 The `deco` flag applies the EDC electronic decoherence correction described in the paper:
 G. Granucci and M. Persico,
-``Critical appraisal of the fewest switches algorithm for surface hopping'', J. Chem.
+"Critical appraisal of the fewest switches algorithm for surface hopping", J. Chem.
 Phys.
 126, 134114 (2007) [DOI:10.1063/1.2715585](https://dx.doi.org/10.1063/1.2715585).
 The default value is `.false.`, i.e. no decoherence correction is applied.